 Once I’ve gained a bit more confidence, and maybe some more cards, I could even start easily making decks that are currently winning professional players matches thanks to the app’s Deck List Copy feature - which enables players to create decks that they’ve put onto their clipboard from somewhere else.
 There are Pokémon TCG websites with deck lists that support this function, allowing you to create championship-winning decks in just two clicks, which is an amazingly fantastic idea.

 My journey into the world of the Pokémon Trading Card Game has only just begun, but I’m really looking forward to winning the World Championships using a Swoobat-only deck.
-Whether the Pokémon: TCG app will allow me to achieve this dream, I do not know.
+Whether the Pokémon TCG Online app will allow me to achieve this dream, I do not know.
 However, I do know that I will continue playing the Pokémon TCG with relative ease thanks to its extremely accessible digital version.

 Pokémon TCG Online is available on PC, Mac, iOS and Android via the Pokémon website.